 - Hot water for baby formula is available upon request.

 - Get ready for sand to get everywhere.
-Such is island life, but with two little tots it was really hard to keep up with them and how much sand got into odd crevices and into their mouths.
+Such is island life, but with little ones it may be hard to keep up with them and how much sand could get into odd crevices and into their mouths.
 If you have older kids, this won’t be much of a problem.

 - I would have loved a little pampering while I was there, so we really wished Alang’s Rawa had a spa!
 Rawa Island Resort next door has one, but they only accepted guests of the resort.
 The policy may have changed though, so it might be worth checking with them if you can ‘sneak’ in for a massage.